-This work is supported by the National Natural Science Foundation of China (No.s 10534002 and 11674049), the Cooperative Program by the Italian Ministry of Foreign Affairs and International Cooperation (No. PGR00960) and the National Natural Science Foundation of China (No. 11861131001), and the Program of State Key Laboratory of Quantum Optics and Quantum Optics Devices (No. KF201807).
-We also thank S. Chesi, Y. D. Wang and Y. Zhang for helpful discussions.
+This work is supported by the National Natural Science Foundation of China (Grants No. 10534002 and No. 11674049), the Cooperative Program by the Italian Ministry of Foreign Affairs and International Cooperation (Grant No. PGR00960) and the National Natural Science Foundation of China (Grant No. 11861131001), and the Program of State Key Laboratory of Quantum Optics and Quantum Optics Devices (Grant No. KF201807).
+We also thank S. Chesi, Y. D. Wang, and Y. Zhang for helpful discussions.